TBeijen/tbnl-hugo/content/post/2024-07-10-news-tech-an-impressive-day-to-remember.md

 ### Metrics to check

-At moments where the amount of traffic is extraordinary high, there were some metrics to check:
+At moments where the amount of traffic is extraordinarily high, there were some metrics to check:

 #### Varnish

 * Cache hit ratio - Needs to be high, a drop in this metric will cause extra load on the web servers
-* Cache evictions - Varnish memory usage does not change, it constant.
+* Cache evictions - Varnish memory usage does not change, it remains constant.
 When memory is full, Varnish will evict items from cache following [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)).
 This will affect the cache hit ratio as well.
 * CPU - This is proportional to traffic
 * Bandwidth - We just can send so many bytes
 * Backend connection errors - More requests going to the web servers than they can handle